manas15/game-theory-with-ai/README.md

 ## Acknowledgments

 Inspired by the [Evolution of Trust](https://ncase.me/trust/) explorable explanation.

+---

+## Recent Major Changes

+- All move logic and UI now use the full strings "TRUST" and "CHEAT" for clarity.
+- Strategy names updated to match new conventions (e.g., "Always Trust", "Always Cheat").
+- Payoff matrix updated to new rules for trust/cheat outcomes.
+- Code and UI refactored for consistency, readability, and ease of understanding.